 Our Analysis and Test Results

 A warm and cushy sleeping pad, the Therm-a-Rest Prolite Plus - Women's is the warmer and cushier version of the ProLite - Women's, and as a result is a little bulkier, heavier, and slightly more expensive.

-The ProLite Plus is a warm sleeping pad, but no longer near the top of this bunch in terms of R-Value, it does have more insulation in the torso and foot areas than the men's version.
-It has an R-value of 4.2 while the men's regular ProLite Plus only has an R-value of 3.8.
+The ProLite Plus is a relatively warm sleeping pad, but no longer near the top of our fleet in terms of R-Value.
+It does have more insulation in the torso and foot areas than the men's version, and has an R-value of 4.2, while the men's regular ProLite Plus only has an R-value of 3.8.
 This model could be a good choice for men who are 5'8 or shorter, or who are willing to sacrifice a bit of length to their sleeping pad for more warmth.
 This sleeping pad would be a decent choice for winter expeditions, especially ones that are base camp oriented, or for winter camping in general.
-It is warm enough on its own, but add a foam pad like the Therm-A-Rest Ridge Rest SOLite underneath for extra warmth on especially cold trips.
+It is warm enough on its own, but you can add a lightweight foam pad underneath for extra warmth on especially cold trips.

 The ProLite Plus has lightened up its materials and has less durable 50 Denier materials that are still abrasion resistant, but less so than the old 70D version.
 We like that its darker red/orange color hides dirt and stains more easily than the lighter colored products.

-This category is the reason why we have not selected the Therm-A-Rest ProLite Plus as one of our favorites.
+This category is the reason why we have not selected the ProLite Plus as one of our favorites.
 Although it is a warm and durable sleeping pad, the ProLite Plus is heavy.
 Weighing in at 22.4 ounces, we would hesitate to bring this pad with us on longer backpacking trips when we have to carry it.
 Instead, we would reach for a much smaller and lighter pad and pair it with a standard foam pad to make up for the lower R-Value.
 If you plan on car camping and weight is not an issue, this pad may be of significant interest to you.